wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-excel-automation/includes/3-reading-excel-document.md

 Variables store cell contents based on their type.
 For example, a date is stored as a **Datetime** variable.
 To store all data as text, select the **Get cell contents as text** option.
 When selecting to read values from a range of cells, select **First line of range contains column names** to ignore the first row.
+To ignore the type of data in the cell and retrieve the contents as text, select **Get Cell Contents as Text**.
 Change these properties in the in the **Advanced** section.